Planit

 Entry Requirements

-Standard entry: Standard entry: 6 Highers at AAAAAA (by end S6 with min AAAAB after S5) including English or Advanced Higher English or a humanities subject.
+Standard entry: Advanced Higher at B + AAAAA (by end S6 with min AAAAB after S5)

-Widening access entry: 5 Highers at AAABB/ABBBB (by end S6 with min ABB after S5) including English.
-Advanced Higher English or a humanities subject or Higher Maths at A recommended.
+Widening access entry: 5 Highers at AAABB/ABBBB (by end S6) including English.
 Successful completion and grades in the Reach or Top Up Programme necessary.

 All applicants to the LLB course will be required to sit the National Admissions Test for Law (LNAT).
 Full details of the test, including registration, payment, test dates and times can be found at LNAT website